A Reporting Culture Is a Just Culture

 - Why Transparency Promotes Safety Culture in Aviation SMS

 - How Top Management Kills Aviation Safety Culture - With Examples

 Another "well-duh."
 And yet I have seen it happen, spoken with safety managers who have seen it happen or have admitted to being guilty of it, and have had it personally happen to myself:

-- A safety officer gets busy telling a worker about the effectiveness of the program/measure that the worker is dealing with every day
+- A safety officer gets busy telling a worker about the effectiveness of the process/risk control that the worker is dealing with every day

 This is a great way to shut down communication lines with anybody.
 When I think about engaging by listening, I am loosely plagiarizing what psychologists refer to as "active listening."
 Active listening is simply listening, and then repeating back to to the speaker a summary of the main point they were making.

 For example, an active listener might say, "It sounds like you are saying that..."

 This strategy has historically proven greatly effective to make anybody - especially the worker you are talking to: